 CHE 267.
-Organic Chemistry I. 3 hours.
+Organic Chemistry I. 3 Hours.

 First semester of university-level organic chemistry.
 Study of organic structure, reactions and mechanisms.
 Includes relationship of structure to function.
-Prerequisite: CHE 141 and CHE 142 or equivalent.
+Course Information: Prerequisite: CHE 141 and CHE 142 or equivalent.

 CHE 268.
 Organic Chemistry I Laboratory.
-1 hour.
+1 Hour.

 Laboratory course cultivating techniques for separation, purification, and identification of organic compounds.
 Includes an introduction to spectroscopy and application of techniques to illustrative organic preparations.
-Prerequisite: CHE 267, or equivalent, or concurrent enrollment.
+Course Information: Prerequisite: CHE 267, or equivalent, or concurrent enrollment.

 CHE 269.
 Organic Chemistry II.
-3 hours.
+3 Hours.

 Second-semester of university level-organic chemistry that builds on a basic knowledge of organic structure, reactions, and mechanisms.
 Focus on organic synthesis and reaction mechanisms.
 Includes an introduction to bio-molecules.
-Prerequisite: CHE 267 and CHE 268, or equivalent.
+Course Information: Prerequisite: CHE 267 and CHE 268, or equivalent.

 CHE 271.
 Organic Chemistry II Lab.
-1 hour.
+1 Hour.

 Second-semester course in organic chemistry laboratory.
 Continues to expose students to new laboratory techniques and integrates spectroscopy with synthesis.
-Prerequisite: CHE 267 and CHE 268 or equivalent.
+Course Information: Prerequisite: CHE 267 and CHE 268 or equivalent.

 CHE 301.
 General Seminar.
-3 hours.
+3 Hours.

 Development of writing skills and discussion of professional ethics.
 Mastery of library skills and ability to organize material demonstrated by production of a paper on a scientific topic of interest and a seminar based on that paper.
-Same as BIO 301.
+Course Information: Same as BIO 301.
 Prerequisite: ENG 101 and 102 or equivalents.
 COM 112 recommended.
 For the sophomore or junior year.
-Restricted to Biology, and Chemistry.
+Restricted to Chemistry and Biology majors.

-CHE 321.
-Chemical Analysis.
-3 hours.
+CHE 302.
+ECCE: Undergraduate Research.
+3 Hours.